syncfusion-content/fileformat-docs/FileFormat/DocIO/MailMerge.md

 {% endhighlight %}

-The following code snippet shows how to retrieve the merge field names for a specific group in the Word document
+The following code example shows how to retrieve the merge field names for a specific group in the Word document

 {% highlight c# %}
 [C#]

-//Get the fields from the specified groups.
+//Gets the fields from the specified groups.

 string[] filednames = document.MailMerge.GetMergeFieldNames(groupName);